Miffyli/rl-human-prior-tricks/README.md

 The `--method` flag defines what tricks are applied.
 You can choose between 'rl, 'rl_rs_mh' or 'rl_rs_mh_sa'.

+The resulting logs are put into `./minerl-runs` directory.
+Copy this directory to the main branch to plot the results.

 Setting the `--wandb_logging` flag turns on logging to [Weights & Biases](https://wandb.ai/site).
 This assumes that you have [set up wandb](https://docs.wandb.ai/quickstart#1-set-up-wandb) before-hand.